 Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41

 Safe disposal of wastewater.
-Outstanding environment The number of ' '
+Outstanding environment The number of

 Abatement Notices; 0 0 0 0

 Infringement Notices; 0 0 0 0

 Enforcement Orders; and 0 0 0 0

 Convictions 0 0 0 0

 received by Council in relation to Horizons Regional Council resource consents for discharge from its wastewater system.

+What does this tell r me?

-This measure indicates how well we are managing the environmental impacts of the District's wastewater system.
-It only includes formal actions taken, as they represent incidents that may have the greatest adverse impact on the environment.
+This measure indic ates how well we are n nanaging the environmental impacts of t he District's was tewater system.
+It or nly includes formal a ctions taken, as they

+represent incidents that may have the greatest adverse impact on the environment.

-^{} These performance measurements are provided by the Department of Internal Affairs and they are mandatory
+These performance measurements are provided by the Department of Internal Affairs and they are mandatory